OlivierCC/spfx-40-fantastics/README.md

 (enlarging them as if being picked up by the user), and once in  view a secondary click returns the photo to the pile.

 ![Photpile Web Part displayed in SharePoint Workbench](./assets/photopileoverview.gif)

-> Note: The SharePoint Framework is currently in preview and is subject to change.
-SharePoint Framework client-side web parts are not currently supported for use in production enviornments.

 ### Features